lilianalillyy/t470s-uefi-unlock/readme.md

 ### Connecting to Raspberry Pi

 Now, connect the clip reader to the adapter board that came with it.
-Look at the Pin Configuration - there should be an image and the dot should be next to a pin number (it's gonna be either 1 or 5) - the adapter board also has numbers.
+Look at the Pin Configuration - there should be a dot next to a pin number - the adapter board also has numbers.
 The red line has to be aligned with the pin number of the pin with the dot next to it.

-From the other side of the adapter board, connect the jumper wires to all pins except 3 and 7 - these are not used (if your chip is different, it may be different pins - check the datasheet and look for pins with a fucntion "Hold or Reset Input" and "Write Protect Input").
+From the other side of the adapter board, connect the jumper wires to all pins except 3 and 7 - these are not used (if your chip is different, it may be different pins - check the datasheet and look for pins with fucntions "Hold or Reset Input" and "Write Protect Input").

 <img src="https://i.imgur.com/veclVXz.png" style="width: 500px">

-Now, let's connect the jumper wires to the RPi's pins.
+Now, let's connect the jumper wires to the Pi's pins.

 This table is made for RPi 4.
 All previous RPi's with 40 pins should work as well (B+ and higher).
 If you are using a different board, you will have to find a pinout for the specific board, connect the chip's pin to the corresponding GPIO Pin.